PnS2018/pns2018.github.com/index.md

 __Remark__: Difficulty scale: 1 (so easy) -- 10 (way too hard)

+## Timeline

++ Week 5 (May 29th): Project Briefing

++ Week 6 (April 12th): Assign project based on the team's decision.
+Assign team name based on the team's decision.
+Setup project, first group discussion on the plan to complete the project.

++ Week 7-9 (April 19th - May 3rd): Collecting data, writing utility functions, first prototype by end of the 9th week

++ Week 10-11 (May 10th, May 17th): Refine the model and implementation so that the system can run as fast as possible

++ Week 12-13 (May 24th, May 31th): Project write up and presentation

 # Acknowledgment

 This module uses many online resources on Deep Learning and Raspberry Pi.